dec0de/NxTree/README.md

 # NexTree

-NexTree is a Nextcloud app for collaborative hierarchical notes.
+NexTree is a Nextcloud app for collaborative hierarchical notes where you can use Markup language to format your information.

 NxTree starts from lessons learned in MeeTree, but it is not a fork of MeeTree's storage model.
-MeeTree remains the simple file-based tree editor.
-NxTree is designed database-first so multiple users can safely work in the same tree without silent overwrites.
+MeeTree remains the simple file-based tree editor whilst NexTree is designed database-first so multiple users can safely work in the same tree without silent overwrites.

 ## Status

-NxTree currently provides a runnable database-backed app version with a current MeeTree-style UI shell.
+NexTree currently provides a runnable database-backed app version with a current MeeTree-style UI shell.
 You can enable the app, create database-backed trees, load and save database trees through a special `_directory01_` NxTree database tree, import `.mtree` files from an in-app Nextcloud Files browser, export the selected branch with a Nextcloud Files destination/filename browser, view stored nodes with tree connector lines and branch expand/collapse, edit node titles and MeeTree-compatible Markdown content, change tree structure with add/delete/sort/drag-drop operations, undo recent structure mistakes when safe, and receive polling-based remote updates.
 The `_directory01_` tree represents virtual folders and `.nxtree` file entries as regular tree nodes; import/export remains the real Nextcloud Files workflow for `.mtree` portability.

 ## Installation